Is Quikrete as Strong as Concrete? (Is There A Difference?)

 The burning of the raw materials causes them to change form, and the chemical components in the stone react when mixed with water, causing it to harden and strengthen in a process called hydration.

-However, unlike concrete, it contains calcium sulfoaluminate (CSA), a compound that causes water to react even faster with the minerals present.
+However, unlike concrete, it contains calcium sulfoaluminate (CSA), which causes water to react even faster with the minerals present.
 This means that fast-setting concrete can set in as little as 40 minutes rather than the days required of traditional concrete.

-Chemically, it creates a hydration reaction that consumes all free water very rapidly, resulting in a less permeable product that is unlikely to shrink.
+Chemically, it creates a hydration reaction that rapidly consumes all free water, resulting in a less permeable product that is unlikely to shrink.

 How Is Concrete Strength Measured?